anakin004/Jango/README.md

 ## 💻 Contributing

-We welcome contributions to Crimson!
+I welcome contributions to Crimson!
 To contribute:
 1. Fork the repository
 2. Create a new branch for your feature or fix
 3. Commit your changes with detailed messages